How to Build a Prioritization Matrix That Leadership Actually Uses

 The mistakes that kill prioritization credibility

 - Scoring in the room.
 Never do live scoring with leadership present.
 It becomes a negotiation, not an assessment.
-Score offline, present the output, and debate the results.
+Score offline, present the output, debate the results.

 Making it stick: the rhythm that works